Thousands of nurses and ambulance workers to strike on same day

 Pat Cullen, chief executive and general secretary of the Royal College of Nursing (RCN), said earlier that nurses feel “totally heartbroken” at going on strike, but have no choice.

-She urged the Government to get back around the table to “resolve this dispute” but said no talks are currently scheduled with Health Secretary Steve Barclay.
+She urged the Government to get back around the table to “resolve this dispute” but said no talks are currently scheduled.

 She told the PA news agency that the Government cannot afford to lose “one single nurse”.